karanmakhija867/bert_punct/README.md

 # Packages
-Ensure that tensorflow and bert-tensorflow is installed
+Ensure that tensorflow and bert-tensorflow packages are installed